 Natural light is your best friend.
 Working around natural light you are more likely to be healthier and happier, according to a 2014 study published in the Journal of Clinical Sleep Medicine.
 If your office is blessed with big, bold windows, open them up and let the sunshine in.
 Otherwise, you can alternatively get a desktop light to give you enough radiance.

 Don't overblast it.
 Office lighting glare may be one of the biggest discomforts in the office.
 It distracts you and causes lapses in your focus when you readjust your eyes for a better perception.
 What you need to do: play with the angles.
 A flood of task lights is best for those who work in manual designing.
 Slap on some shades to tone down the daylight.
+Pendant lights come in a versatile range and you can find subtle and suitable designs for an office space.

 Soften the setting.
 Build up a cosy, comfortable working atmosphere with dimmable ambient lights.
 Set a balanced mood and moderate the brightness in the unused areas in your office.
 Use a variety of lighting fixtures, such as downlights and spotlights.
 These flexible lighting items can be easily incorporated in your design.